Bepce/Csharp-Games/Dungeon game/README.txt.txt

 Player starts on 0;0.

+Added levels (Collection of maps chained similar to the levels in binding of isaac).

 Future plans:
--Add Levels(Collection of maps chained similar to the levels in binding of isaac).
 -Add enemies in some form.
 -Add items and health.
 -Add shop where you can spend coins.